-This chapter explains how to configure the software features.
+This chapter explains how to configure Switch's software features.
 There are four ways to access the switch: Serial console, Telnet, Web browser and SNMP.

 The Industrial Managed Switch provides both in-band and out-band configuration methods.
-You can configure the switch via RS-232 console cable if you don't attach your admin PC to your network, or if you lose the network connection to your JetNet JetNet 4508 V2/JetNet 4508f V2.
+You can configure the switch via RS232 console cable if you don't attach your admin PC to your network, or if you lose the network connection to your Switch.
 This is so-called out-band management.
 It wouldn't be affected by the network performance.